Bird call classifiers for Zürcher Oberland forests and at the Luppmen, plus quiz

 OWN

 - song.
-Automatically generated from Xeno-Canto recording.
+No details but a Xeno-Canto recording.

 irregularly rhythmic one note slow high (4-7 KHz) .

 General: To me something between a one-note and an extremely simple melody, namely med-med chk-hi-med-med, with a very irregular speed, not at all like a metronome.
-Call: Most calls high pitched with a buzzing, "electric" timbre.
-[Link]
+Call: |

 one note fast low (2-3 KHz) .